Menu

 What is the accounting treatment of Russia?

 The Russian business was deconsolidated in 2023, following the loss of control of the business.
 Consequently, investment in the Russian business was fully written down and previous years’ accumulated currency translation and hedging losses were reclassified to the income statement.
 The loss from the discontinued operation in 2023 amounted to DKK 47,748m.
+Read more about the accounting treatment of Russia in the Annual Report, pages 103-104.

 Tax